cyan33/image-screenshot/README.md

 ## APIs

-- `screenshot(img: DOMNode, format: string)`: get the base64 url in a specific format, which is by default `png`.
-Returns a thenable object:
+- `screenshot(img: DOMNode [, format: string, quality: float])`: get the base64 url in a specific format, which is by default `png`.
+The image resolution quality is a float number that ranges from 0 to 1.
+The default is 0.97.
+The function returns a thenable object:

 ```js
 {